 Properties with frontage along SR 305 will provide and maintain a vegetated buffer along the highway, preserving and augmenting existing vegetation, providing a year-round visual screen between development and the highway.
-Access to these properties shall not be directly from SR 305.
+Access to these properties shall not be directly from SR 305 is discouraged, and must follow the Highway Access Management provisions of WAC 468-51 and WAC 468-52.